 The Provider Directory can be found on our home page under "Quick Links".
-The form for applying for a Medical Care Plan can be viewed and/or downloaded by clicking here.
+The form for applying for a Medical Care Plan can be viewed and/or downloaded below:

 Subject to the order of the Workers' Compensation Commission, if an employee seeks medical treatment from a physician or other provider not listed in the network for a specialty covered by the Plan, the employer is not required to pay for that medical treatment and the employee risks losing the right to receive workers' compensation benefits and payment for medical treatments.

 Participation in the MCP also requires that the employer establishes and maintains a Safety & Health Committee and implements a Return-To-Work Program.
 A Return-To-Work Program is designed to facilitate an injured employee's return to the workplace as soon as medically feasible.
 Providing modified work until the employee is able to return to full duty reduces workers' compensation costs.